 - Ceramic grinder

-If you want a fully automatic espresso machine under $1000, Philips 3200 LatteGo is one of the best.
-This espresso machine is easy to use.
-It also has a front-loading system and plenty of removable parts (water tank, drip tray, coffee puck container), so it’s easy to empty and maintain.
+If you want a fully automatic espresso machine under $1000, Philips 3200 LatteGo is a great choice.
+This espresso machine is easy to use thanks to the front-loading system and plenty of removable parts (water tank, drip tray, coffee puck container).

 What sets it apart is the AquaClean filter located in the water tank.
 If you brew 2 cups a day, you’ll only have to descale the espresso machine after 5,000 cups, which is about seven years.

-Philips 3200 LatteGo can brew five different kinds of espresso drinks, plus hot water.
+Philips 4300 LatteGo can brew eight different kinds of espresso drinks.
 There’s an intuitive touchscreen display where you can choose what drink you want, along with the strength and volume.

 The LatteGo milk system is automatic milk frothing, which means you can get frothed or steamed milk with a press of a button.
 It’s easy to use as the LatteGo system is one container that you fill with milk and clip to the machine.

-However, there are some things I didn’t like about the frothing system.
-The lid is too flimsy and flies off easily.
-More importantly, the LatteGo system only creates thick and creamy foam.
+However, there’s one drawback to the milk frothing system.
+It only creates thick and creamy foam.
 There’s no thin microfoam for lattes, which also means no way to work on latte art.

 Who is it for?
 If you’re looking for a super-automatic espresso machine with an automatic frother and a high-quality grinder, this is the one.